TVPlayerSupport/Sample/index.md

 ## About M3U Sample Playlist

 - The following sample playlists with channels that can not be opened but these are used as samples just for you to better understanding of playlist formats.
-- If IPTV Player can not read your M3U Playlist, please check the format of your M3U file, its format should be the same as the following sample file.
+- If fast IPTV Player can not read your M3U Playlist, please check the format of your M3U file, its format should be the same as the following sample file.
 - I am very happy if you send your M3U playlist to me by email, I will use your file to test and improve IPTV Player.

 - M3U (Format-1) Sample Playlist